mikeblum/acme-api-gateway/README.md

 This hook uses Route 53 to get certificates for securing an Amazon API Gateway.
 This allows for secure and custom domains for your API.

+I wrote a blog post on how to use `acme-api-gateway`: [Acme API Gateway](https://mblum.me/api-gateway/).
+It automates the tedious process of provisioning HTTPS certificates for custom domains on Amazon's API Gateway service.

 ### Clone Dehydrated

     git clone https://github.com/lukas2511/dehydrated.git